2012 Atlantic hurricane season: Hurricane Sandy

 The storm weakened slightly while crossing Cuba and emerged into the southwestern Atlantic Ocean as a Category 2 hurricane late on October 25.
 Shortly thereafter, it moved through the central Bahamas, where three fatalities and $300 million in damage was reported.
 Early on October 27, it briefly weakened to a tropical storm, before re-acquiring hurricane intensity later that day.
 In the Southeastern United States, impact was limited to gusty winds, light rainfall, and rough surf.
 The outer bands of Sandy impacted the island of Bermuda, with a tornado in Sandys Parish damaging a few homes and businesses.
 Movement over the Gulf Stream and baroclinic processes caused the storm to deepen, with the storm becoming a Category 2 hurricane again at 1200 UTC on October 29.
 Although it soon weakened to a Category 1 hurricane, the barometric pressure decreased to 940 mbar.
 At 2100 UTC, Sandy became extratropical, while located just offshore New Jersey.
 The center of the now extratropical storm moved inland near Brigantine late on October 29.
 In the Northeastern United States, damage was most severe in New Jersey and New York.
 Within the former, 346,000 houses were damaged or destroyed, while nearly 19,000 businesses suffered severe losses.
 In New York, an estimated 305,000 homes were destroyed.
 Severe coastal flooding occurred in New York City, with the hardest hit areas being New Dorp Beach, Red Hook, and the Rockaways; eight tunnels of the subway system were inundated.
 Heavy snowfall was also reported, peaking at 36 in in West Virginia.
 Additionally, the remnants of Sandy left 2 deaths and $100 million in damage in Canada, with Ontario and Quebec being the worst impacted.
 Overall, 286 fatalities were attributed to Sandy.
-Damages totaled $65 billion in the United States and $68.7 billion overall, making Sandy the fifth-costliest Atlantic hurricane in recorded history, behind only Hurricane Katrina in 2005 and hurricanes Harvey, Irma, and Maria in 2017.
+Damages totaled $65 billion in the United States and $68.7 billion overall, which, at the time, made Sandy the second-costliest Atlantic hurricane on record.